boldbi/boldbi-docker/README.md

      -e widget_bing_map_api_key=<widget_bing_map_api_key> \
      -v D:/boldbi/app_data:/boldbi/app_data \
      -v D:/boldbi/nginx:/etc/nginx/sites-available \
-     -d syncfusion/boldbi:4.2.68
+     -d syncfusion/boldbi:4.2.69
 ```
-## ... via `docker-compose`
+## Start multiple services Bold BI with `docker-compose`
-You can use Docker Compose to easily run Bold BI in an isolated environment built with Docker containers.
+Bold BI comes with multiple image to run on docker-compose which is mainly used to scale the particular services of Bold BI.
+You can use this Docker Compose to easily run Bold BI in an isolated environment built with Docker containers and also can scale the services as needed.
 Please refer to [this guide](docs/Multi-image.md) to deploy Bold BI in an advanced docker compose environment.

 Bold BI accepts the following  Environments.
 | Name                          | Description   |